| 20 February, uphill

 Boat Competition was being held along side the National

 Maori Cultural Festival.
+The amazing tourist

 attraction of Wellington is their new national showcase